Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: Herbal extracts?

 A: Herbal extracts.
 They're all processed.
 Processed, distilled, solvent-extracted.
-Alcohol may be the solvent or petroleum.
+Alcohol may be the solvent or petroleum, like break fluid.

-Q: [unintelligible]?
-Probiotics is a friendly bacteria which is kind [unintelligible].
-That is also dry and not alive.
+Q: Probiotics?
+Cause they talk about the probiotics as a friendly bacteria which is kind like the herb that is also dry and not alive.

 A: If it's dry, it's not alive.